jis478/jis478/README.md

 About Me

 I’m an AI Research Engineer from South Korea.
-I truly enjoy challenging and improving myself by learning new skills on a daily basis in order to be a full stack AI engineer, covering from formulating the problem to conducting research to deploying models with a focus on Data-centric mindset.
+I truly enjoy challenging and improving myself by learning new skills on a daily basis in order to be a full stack AI engineer, covering from formulating the problem to conducting research to deploying models with a focus on data-centric mindset.

 Recently I'm enjoying .. 🌱